Testing IoT solutions: Importance and Key Challenges

 IoT solutions development

-You’ve no doubt heard that constant testing is one of the most important stages of the app development process.
-And it really is.
-It’s crucial to identify and fix all the gaps as early as possible, because an app that is tested properly and in a timely fashion will always show better performance and higher security.
+It’s crucial to identify and fix all the gaps as early as possible because an app that is tested properly and in a timely fashion will always show better performance and higher security.
 Everybody knows that the earlier a bug is found in the solution, the cheaper it is to fix it.
 As a result of good testing, the cost-efficiency of your solutions and customer satisfaction are guaranteed.

 Peculiarities of IoT testing

-The main thing that makes testing IoT apps different from testing other types of software is that their connection with external devices is fundamental.
-In this situation, testers need to have specific knowledge about these devices and their capacities.
+The main thing that makes IoT testing different from the testing process of other types of software is that their connection with external devices is fundamental.
+In this situation, testers also need to have specific knowledge about these devices and their capacities.

 Based on our experience, we can say that it’s possible for an app itself to be bug-free and perform excellently, while issues with the device and its firmware lead to incorrect functioning of the app.
 Sometimes the technical characteristics of the IoT device can prevent the app from working properly.
 When, in the process of testing, we detect such issues, we share our findings with clients and provide them with our recommendations for what can be changed.